leoshimo/vrs/README.md

 - `C-g` aborts a waiting evaluation, terminates its client, and preserves the source.
 Effects already performed are not undone.

+Evaluate `(pick_call)` with `C-u C-c C-e` to insert a call using vrsjmp.
+Search for a bound service method and press Enter to insert its form with argument names as placeholders.
+In the Cmd-K actions menu, choose **Fill arguments** to use the same completion providers as `call_interactively`, one page per argument.
+The last selection returns the form without executing it.
+Escape out of the picker cancels the evaluation and leaves the original expression intact.

+The GUI must be running for automatic opening.
+Requests remain in the `:vrsjmp` service if a wakeup is missed, and are checked again on opening or reconnection. `(show_gui)` asks a running GUI to open through its normal `begin_interaction`/`get_items` flow.

 Customize `lyric-result-width` (default 90) for editor results.
 Indentation aligns data and keyword/value lists under their opening parenthesis, uses two spaces for call bodies, and preserves raw block string contents.
 The result